I’m Dave Mugg, and I have a passion for unleashing the motivated.

-I’m LTC(Retired) Dave Mugg, and I love to help people learn!
-I am the CEO and Founder of Frontier Christian Academy (www.thefrontierchristian.com) where we are seeking to make high school relevant through adult accomplishments.
+I want to make the high school courses that students take matter to their adult lives, and I love to help people learn!
+I am the CEO and Founder of Frontier Christian Academy, where we are seeking to make high school relevant through adult accomplishments.

-I have spent a sizeable portion of my adult life learning various things.
-I retired from 21 years of Army service (Infantry and Special Operations) in 2015.
-After graduating West Point in 1994 with a double major in German and Arabic (and a Mechanical Engineering Track), I served for 8 years in the Infantry before transitioning to Psychological Operations.
+I have spent a sizeable portion of my adult life learning various things: from bagpipes to bluegrass to bull riding.
+I retired from 21 years as an Army officer (Infantry and Special Operations) in 2015.
+After graduating West Point in 1994 with a double major in German and Arabic (and a Mechanical Engineering Track), I served for 8 years in the Infantry before transitioning to Psychological Operations (PSYOP).

 During my time in PSYOP, I got a Masters in Defense Analysis (think “applied international relations”!) at the Naval Postgraduate School in Monterey, CA. Following that, I ran the Army Special Operations Language School at Fort Bragg, NC from 2007-08 where, by pioneering a relationship with the Performance Enhancement Center, which had been doing research on learning styles, I raised the graduation rate by 40% in one year in 10 core languages taught to three different branches of the Army.

-I later got my Masters of Education in Secondary Education and I am certified in NC in Social Studies, Mathematics, and English Language Arts.
+I later got my Masters of Education in Secondary Education.

 I have spent a couple of decades working with youth in various contexts and on different continents, and I am convinced that high schoolers are mentally capable of being “producers of adult value.”